 Any student who has one returned card payment on their account, will receive a balance due hold.
 Once the returned card payment is paid and the account balance is zero, the hold will be removed within 24 hours.

-If the same student has a second returned card payment, the student will receive a cash only hold and card payments will no longer be accepted.
+If the same student has a second returned card or a returned check payment, the student will receive a cash only hold.

 **Students with a cash only hold, are not eligible to enroll in the payment plan.
 Students may appeal the cash only hold after one year.**